Agora Hills: Composition and lyrics

-"Agora Hills" is a song blending R&B and hip hop.
-A "seductive" slow jam, the song is described as dreamy, mellow and atmospheric in nature.
+"Agora Hills" is a song blending hip-hop, pop, and R&B. A "seductive" slow jam, the song is described as dreamy, mellow and atmospheric in nature.
 It is also characterized by a bouncy trap drum beat, spacey synthesizers and Doja Cat's breathy vocals.
 The instrumental of the song samples the introduction to "All I Do Is Think of You", a 1989 single by American R&B group Troop, originally recorded by The Jackson 5 in 1975.
 During the song's first verse, Doja Cat raps in a "valley girl" accent.
 The song also features "purposefully cringey" ad-libs, laughter and satiric spoken-word interludes in between the refrain and the chorus.

 "Agora Hills" is a love song.
 In the song's lyrics, Doja Cat expresses the ways in which she wants to flaunt her partner and discusses her romantic feelings for this person.
 Furthermore, she calls for autonomy from the intrusions of fame, and tolls with the idea of publicizing a love she is forced to keep confidential.
 She fantasizes about public displays of affection (PDA) and performing fellatio on a penis in a bathroom, and mimics the "fun, confusing, slightly messy" initial stages of dating.
 While based around the topic of sex, the lyrics were noted to be bawdy, lighthearted and ironic.